Victims remembered as Frankfurt beats Bayern in Bundesliga

 Kevin Stöger scored late for relegation-threatened Mainz to grab a 2-1 win at Borussia Mönchengladbach.

-It was Gladbach’s first game since the club announced that coach Marco Rose will be leaving to join Borussia Dortmund next season, and it stretched his team’s winless run to three games before it hosts Manchester City in the Champions League on Wednesday.
+It was Gladbach’s first game since the club announced that coach Marco Rose will be leaving to join Dortmund next season, and it stretched his team’s winless run to three games before it plays Manchester City in the Champions League on Wednesday.

 Union Berlin won 1-0 in Freiburg to move ahead of Gladbach on goal difference.